REBORN-lang/REBORN-lang.github.io/README.md

 # REBORN-lang website
-Contains file for the org's site.
+Contains files for the org's site.